Japanese battleship Yamato: Battle off Samar

 Following the engagement, Yamato and the remnants of Kurita's force returned to Brunei.
-On 15 November 1944, the 1st Battleship Division was disbanded and Yamato became the flagship of the Second Fleet.
+On 15 November 1944, the 1st Battleship Division was disbanded, and Yamato became the flagship of the Second Fleet.
 On 21 November, while transiting the East China Sea in a withdrawal to Kure Naval Base, Yamato's battle group was attacked by the submarine USS Sealion.
 The battleship Kongō and destroyer Urakaze were lost.
-Yamato was immediately drydocked for repairs and anti-aircraft upgrades on reaching Kure, where several of the battleship's older anti-aircraft guns were replaced.
+Yamato was immediately dry docked for repairs and anti-aircraft upgrades on reaching Kure, where several of the battleship's older anti-aircraft guns were replaced.
 On 25 November, Captain Aruga Kōsaku was named Yamato's commander.